PluribusDigital/open-data-guidebook/README.md

 # The Guidelines

 In approximate order of priority, the guidelines are as follows and explained below.
-Generally, the earlier items are also less effort.
+Generally, the earlier items are higher value (more important, less effort).

 1. Publish bulk data
 2. Provide a /data.json index file